 \subsection{Observations}

 An intuitive method to reflect the relationship of dark knowledge produced by teachers with various capacities is visualization.
 The first step is training teacher networks with different capacities on several benchmarks.
-Specifically, this paper trains ResNet14 and ResNet110~\cite{ResNet} on the CIFAR-10/CIFAR-100 dataset~\cite{cifar}, and trains ResNeXt50-32-4d and ResNeXt101-32-8d~\cite{ResNeXt} on the Stanford Dogs~\cite{dogs} and CUB~\cite{CUB} dataset, and trains WideResNet26-2 and WideResNet50-2~\cite{WideResNet} on the TinyImageNet~\cite{TinyImageNet} dataset.
+Specifically, we train ResNet14 and ResNet110~\cite{ResNet} on the CIFAR-10/CIFAR-100 dataset~\cite{cifar}, ResNeXt50-32-4d and ResNeXt101-32-8d~\cite{ResNeXt} on the Stanford Dogs~\cite{dogs} and CUB~\cite{CUB} dataset, and WideResNet26-2 and WideResNet50-2~\cite{WideResNet} on the TinyImageNet~\cite{TinyImageNet} dataset.
+We maximize the size difference between the two models on each dataset to make the experimental effects more pronounced.
 Then, for each dataset, a random sample is sampled from the first class in the training set and the softened probability vectors produced by different teachers are visualized.
 Fig.~\ref{fig:obser} shows the results, where ``RES", ``RNX", and ``WRN" are abbreviations for corresponding networks.
 The utilized temperature is common across the subfigures.
 Comparing the first and second rows, it is obvious that larger teachers provide less varied probabilities for non-ground-truth classes.
 Although the variance of non-ground-truth class probabilities differs a lot between teachers, the relative probability values seem to be consistent.
-For example, the several highest bars between the two rows lie nearly in the same classes.
-We conclude the two fundamental observations as follows: {\it (1) larger teachers tend to produce probability vectors that are less distinct between non-ground-truth classes; (2) teachers with different capacities are basically consistent in their cognition of relative class affinity.} To further support these two observations, we provide explanations and statistical measures in the following.
+For example, the several top-$K$ bars between the two rows lie nearly in the same classes.
+We conclude the two fundamental observations as follows: {\it (1) larger teachers tend to produce probability vectors that are less distinct among non-ground-truth classes; (2) teachers with different capacities are basically consistent in their cognition of relative class affinity.} To further support these two observations, we provide explanations and statistical measures in the following.